sybrew/the-seo-framework/readme.txt

 **Summarized:**

+* Another maintenance release for The SEO Framework 2.6 is coming right at you!
-* Polylang creates a Taxonomies from Pages without acknowledging it being an Archive.
-This caused the Title not to show up correctly.
+* While Polylang creates a Taxonomy from Pages without acknowledging it being an Archive, I have found a workaround for the Title not to show up correctly.
-* bbPress' Original Post within a topic is now shown correctly.
+* Also, bbPress' Original Post within a topic is now shown correctly, although the bbPress 2.6.0 will resolve this as well.
+* On special pages like the Forum page of bbPress, no more cache key conflicts will be present, this makes it a recommended update.
+* WPML Multilingual domains are now also fully supported.
+So instead of just listening to the subdomain, this plugin now also takes whole new domains into consideration.
+* The URL generation has also been improved once more.
+It now contains Canonical Pagination support, and expanded Plain Permalink structure support.
+* And just when you thought new options were available, now you won't be fooled again.
+* And for developers I made it easier to debug, and I've also added two (three, cough) brand new filters.

 ***Sorry, no SEO Tip of the Update this time.***